-As always, you can’t expect to make long-term change unless you can appreciate how you’re positioning those dysfunctional areas.
+As always, you can’t expect to make a long-term change unless you can appreciate how you’re positioning those dysfunctional areas.

-Try and get a sense of how you sit in the car, on the couch, up in bed, on the recliner, the computer, at the work desk etc. As mentioned before, consider how you hold your head and neck.
+Try and get a sense of how you sit in the car, on the couch, up in bed, on the recliner, the computer, at the work desk, etc. As mentioned before, consider how you hold your head and neck.
 Any shape that keeps you in a hinged position for too long needs your specific attention.

 If there’s a local hinge anywhere, it’s highly likely to become stiffer, tighter and ultimately dysfunctional over time.

 This isn’t an attack on your ability to last during a night out.
 It’s about your basic capacity to hold your body weight while hanging.

 This isn’t necessarily an adult-specific skill but it’s one of the physical signs to look out for if you want a healthy, strong and mobile upper body.

 Hanging engages the deeper stabilizing muscles of the upper body.
 The ones designed to help support normal shoulder function and protect us from injury.
 It’s also a great test of grip strength which many of us lack.

 As children, we have access to a number of hanging opportunities.
 How much fun were the monkey bars?
 How often were you climbing trees?

 Yet when was the last time your adult self gave these a go?